UMB began offering banking-as-a-service (BaaS) long before the term even existed.

 Today’s fintech world is about partnerships, not geography.
 A fintech based in one part of the country may partner with a bank located a thousand miles away.

-As leaders in the BaaS space, we work together with other banks—including in formal consortiums—to make that easier.
+As leaders in the BaaS space, we work together with other banks— participating in formal consortiums—to make that easier.
 For example, we are collaborating to set industry standards on how banks and fintechs integrate with real-time API technology and are working to improve industry identification and prevention of fraudulent activity.

 Through these partnerships, UMB and other banks can further our competitive position by creating greater efficiencies and expanded service offerings for consumers.